 –The New York Times

-GEORGE M. COHAN: the quintessential song-and-dance man: jaunty, confident, projecting great vitality.
-The actor playing him in this solo show must be a real triple-threat--able to sing, act, and tap dance with elan.
-Cohan is tremendously self-assured but also charming, endearing, likeable.
+George M. Cohan – The quintessential song-and-dance man: jaunty, confident, projecting great vitality.
+The actor playing him in this solo show must be a real triple-threat— able to sing, act, and tap dance with elan.
+Cohan is tremendously self-assured but also charming, endearing, likable.
 (If he comes across as conceited in a way that audiences find off-putting, the play will not work.)
-The actor must be able to convey vulnerability, too; the songs that are quieter, more poignant, such as “I Won’t be an Actor No More” and “Life’s a Funny Proposition After All,” are just as important as the boistrous flagwavers.
-The actor playing Cohan must also be versatile since–over the course of this 90-minute one-man play–he will be showing us (without changes of makeup) Cohan from boyhood to old age; he will also be portraying, at various points in the play, other characters Cohan encounters, and each must be a distinct personality.
+The actor must be able to convey vulnerability, too; the songs that are quieter, more poignant, such as “I Won’t be an Actor No More” and “Life’s a Funny Proposition After All,” are just as important as the boisterous flag-wavers.
+The actor playing Cohan must also be versatile since— over the course of this 90-minute one-man play— he will be showing us (without changes of makeup) Cohan from boyhood to old age; he will also be portraying, at various points in the play, other characters Cohan encounters, and each must be a distinct personality.
 The actor who starred in the original Off-Broadway production of George M. Cohan Tonight! was in his 40s when the play opened; but other actors, both younger and older, have played the role well.
 Since we are supposed to be seeing the ghost of Cohan, the exact age of the actor is not so important, so long as he can convincingly conjure up for us this consummate entertainer, and his cohorts.

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.